Raiondesu/object-to-vuex-store/README.md

     //

-    // Each method (async included) converts into a dispatchable vuex action
+    // Each method (async included) is sconverted into a dispatchable vuex action
     // Caveat: methods cannot use other methods, as prescribed by vuex. logout() {
       window.localStorage.clear();